asivaai/asivaai.github.io/README.md

 5. Feature Extraction: Bulk extraction of ~50 features at one place.
 Ready-to-go features for classifying variables.
 6. Classify Variables: Predict type of variables using pre-built models.
 Load custom model to classify variables.

+## Installation

+## For any OS via pip
+pip install asiva

+## For any OS via docker
+pip install asiva

+## For Linux via snap
+Coming soon...

+## For Windows only
+Download the executable, double-click and follow the installation instructions

+## For Linux only
+Download the AppImage, double-click and follow the installation instructions

 ### Libraries Used

 astropy, bqplot, gatspy, hurst, ipyfilechooser, ipywidgets, jupyterlab, matplotlib, numpy, pandas, seaborn, sklearn, statsmodels, tabulate, termcolor, tqdm, voila